SurrealNumber/CoreTitleInheritance/readme.txt

 != cannot be used when comparing two objects. same with <

 Every title (including those you don't own) still has both buttons.
-Looking into this next.
+Looking into this next. nullptr is returned after opening the title window.